wiseemily88/bike-share/README.md

 # Bike Share

-This is the first group project using Ruby and Sinatra.
+This is the first group project using Ruby and Sinatra developed as the first web application at the Turing School of Software and Design.

 ## Abstract